 Step 3 - Create a Private key

-Open your terminal as an Administrator otherwise you will get a permission denied error. also, you can provide permission to the OpenSSL directory and run the terminal on normal mode.
+Open your terminal as an Administrator otherwise you will get a permission denied error.
+Also, you can provide permission to the OpenSSL directory and run the terminal in normal mode.

 Now, let go to where we installed OpenSSL